MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 #### 7.2.4.1.
 Type EventSubscriptionInput

-**Description:** This class is used to register for notifications.
+**Description:** This class is used to register for Notifications.
 <table id="T_EventSubscriptionInput">
     <thead style="font-weight:bold;">
         <tr>
             <td>Name</td>
             <td>Type</td>
             <td>Description</td>
-            <td>MEF W133.1</td>
+            <td>MEF 133.1</td>
         </tr>
     </thead>
     <tbody>
         <tr>
             <td>callback*</td>
             <td>string</td>
             <td>This callback value must be set to the *host* property from Fault  Management Notification API (faultNotification.api.yaml).
 This property is appended with the base path and notification resource path specified in that API to construct a URL to which notification is sent.
-E.g. for &#x27;callback&#x27;:  &quot;https://buyer.co/listenerEndpoint&quot;, the Fault Management Job state change event notification will be sent to &#x60;https://buyer.co/listenerEndpoint/mefApi/legato/faultManagement/v2/listener/faultManagementJobStateChangeEvent&#x60;</td>
+E.g. for &#x27;callback&#x27;:  &quot;https://buyer.mef.com/listenerEndpoint&quot;, the Fault Management Job state change event notification will be sent to &#x60;https://buyer.mef.com/listenerEndpoint/mefApi/legato/faultManagement/v2/listener/faultManagementJobStateChangeEvent&#x60;</td>
             <td>Notification Target Information</td>
         </tr><tr>
             <td>query</td>